fgauna12/fgauna12.github.io/_posts/2020-01-26-ci-workflows-for-containers.md

   * Run [credscan](https://secdevtools.azurewebsites.net/helpcredscan.html)
 * Upon merge to `master`, run the *main pipeline*

-  * Build the container which source code and runs unit-tests (using Docker multi-stage)
+  * Build the container which source code and runs unit-tests (using Docker multi-stage docker build)
   * After container is built, tag it
   * Run [container image scan](https://www.aquasec.com/integrations/) on your image
   * Once scan passes, you can run some acceptance tests/integration tests